waggle-sensor/waggle-docs/docs/tutorials/edge-apps/2-creating-an-edge-app.md

 ## Tools for analyzing run logs (Optional)

-If you find yourself using the run logs frequently, we recommend using the [Sage data client](https://pypi.org/project/sage-data-client/) which provides convenient functionality for loading and doing analysis on the `data.ndjson` file.
+If you find yourself working with run logs frequently, we recommend the [Sage data client](https://pypi.org/project/sage-data-client/) which provides convenient functionality for loading and doing analysis on the `data.ndjson` file.
 See the ["Load results from file" example](https://github.com/sagecontinuum/sage-data-client#load-results-from-file) for more info.

 ## Next steps